 Juliet Richters – Professor in Sexual Health, School of Public Health and Community Medicine, University of New South Wales, Australia

-Iqbal Shah – Director, The Center for Research and Evaluation in Reproductive Health, Harvard School of Public Health, USA
+Iqbal Shah – Principal Research Scientist, Department of Global Health and Population, Harvard T. H. Chan School of Public Health, Boston, USA

 Johanne Sundby – Professor, Institute of Community Medicine, University of Oslo, Norway